someengineering/fixinventory/docs/source/manual/action.rst

         > start_workflow cleanup

-As an additional step, this workflow will trigger :ref:`workflow-metrics` aswell, which will put :ref:`component-ckmetrics` into action.
+As an additional step, this workflow will trigger :ref:`workflow-metrics` aswell.

 .. _workflow-metrics: